 “The ‘Risky Business Game’ is an enjoyable simulation of drug development and marketing.
 Demanding skills like strategic thinking, teamwork and evaluation of business risks, it realistically mimics the portfolio management situation of the pharmaceutical industry.
 In a relaxed atmosphere it trains the player for process analysis and decision-making, based on real facts.
 It is a valuable experience that helps one understand the complex nature of processes used every day in the Pharma business.”

-From Catenion, a global strategy consultancy with the largest team exclusively focused on Biopharma R&D, Christian Elze, Graham Scholefield, and Jonathan Vonnemann will take you on the journey.
+From Catenion, a global strategy consultancy with the largest team exclusively focused on Biopharma R&D, Dr. Graham Scholefield, Dr. Matthias Krings and their colleagues will take you on the journey.

 They will introduce the game, provide insights as to how its mechanics mirror real life, and monitor your investment and deal making decisions.

 |Nonmember (Student / Postdoc / Resident / Fellow)||$75|